-Lastly, reinstall all the items you’ve removed out of the boat: the chairs, consoles, wirings, and engine.
+Lastly, reinstall all the items you’ve removed from the boat: the chairs, consoles, wirings, and engine.

-Also, check this video to know how to replace boat floor:
+Also, check this video to know the ways replace the boat floor:

-We hope you’ve gathered useful information for the upcoming replacing the boat floor project.
+Now you reach the goal of understanding how to replace boat floor.
+We hope you’ve gathered helpful information for the upcoming replacing the boat floor project.
 Please feel free to leave us questions should you have any.
 We are more than glad to assist our fellow boat owners.
 See you then!

 Working to create content for Marine Talk has always been a fascinating experience.
 I get to travel, absorb knowledge about boating, and tackle all the issues when we sail into freedom!